 How Will I Know What Correction Method Is Best for Me?

 Choosing which method is best for you depends a lot on your particular case and your personal preferences.
 Some people cannot learn to tolerate eyeglasses on their face, especially if they've never worn glasses before.
-Others cannot get used to contact lenses or are not keen on putting their fingers in their eyes.
+Others cannot get use to contact lenses or are not keen on touching their eyes.
 Others don't fancy the idea of surgery on such a sensitive and vital body part.
-Your optometrist can work with you to discover what methods you're comfortable trying.
-It's not at all uncommon to need to try a few different solutions before finding the one that's best for you and your circumstances.
+Your optometrist can work with you to discover what methods you're comfortable trying, it's not at all uncommon to need to try a few different solutions before finding the one that's best for you and your circumstances.

-As you can see, there are many different options available for treating this perfectly normal consequence of aging.
-With so many options available, there's no need to go through life holding reading materials at arm's length or giving up your favorite hobbies.
-Speak to your optometrist about the options he or she would recommend.
-There's no reason to suffer with poor vision when correction is often just an office visit away.
+As you can see, there are many different options available for treating this perfectly normal part of the aging process.
+With so many options available, there's no need to go through life holding reading materials at arm's length or giving up your favourite hobbies.
+Speak to your Optometrist about the options he or she would recommend.
+There's no reason to suffer with poor vision when correction is often just an eye test away.

 Author: John Dreyer Optometrist Bsc(Hons), MCOPTOM, DipCLP